Kevin-Sim/SET09623/labs/lab07/README.md

 ## Getting Started with Unit Testing in Maven and IntelliJ

 Maven and IntelliJ both support unit testing as part of their workflows.
 This means we can add the configuration for unit testing to our Maven file and IntelliJ will automatically understand what is happening.
-It also allows us to run our unit tests via Travis CI later.
+It also allows us to run our unit tests via GitHub Actions later.

 ### Maven Configuration Code for JUnit